 'I am the Education Manager for HS2, responsible for the work that we do in schools to inspire young people to take an interest in STEM (Science Technology Engineering and Mathematics) subjects and careers.
 I grew up in Birmingham and worked as primary school teacher in the UK and abroad, before focusing on STEM education, first at the Thinktank Science Museum and now through my role at HS2.

-James Brindley's vision states ‘all children and young people have the right to an education that provides them with the skills and opportunity to achieve their potential regardless of their circumstances or medical needs’ and believe that careers education, information, advice and guidance (CEIAG) is at the heart of achieving this.
+James Brindley Academy's vision states ‘all children and young people have the right to an education that provides them with the skills and opportunity to achieve their potential regardless of their circumstances or medical needs’ and believe that careers education, information, advice and guidance (CEIAG) is at the heart of achieving this.
 We are committed to developing a programme that is creative and robust yet flexible to meet all pupils’ needs.
 We support pupils in making well-informed decisions by providing access to differentiated, impartial and independent information and guidance about the range of options to help them to achieve their goals.
+The Academy Action Plan supports the achievement of the eight Gatsby benchmarks as stated in the DfE document 'Careers guidance and access for education and training providers' (updated July 2021).

 Careerometer: A tool to compare jobs